 by SSA Group Starting Specialist

 The first meeting of your new group is a BIG DEAL!
-You finally get to see the fruits of your flyering and other recruitment efforts.
+You finally get to see the fruits of posting those flyers and other recruitment efforts.
 It's also the time to meet your prospective members and officers in the real world.
 Most of all, you can work with other passionate students to decide the direction you want your group to go.
 It's a lot of fun, and it's a great opportunity to really make progress on what you want your group to be.

 There are two things going on in an organizational meeting.
 First, obviously, there's the organization and business matters.
 You'll have a lot of things you need to figure out and decide for your fledgling group But you also want to keep it fun!
 No one wants to come and sit around for hours of boring business decisions - so we'll help you blend the two to get the most of your new members without wearing them out.

 Some of the business things you'll probably be talking about in these meetings:

 - Focus areas and goals for the group